guoxixu/guoxixu.github.io/_pages/about.md

 <a href="http://scholars.chemeng.tsinghua.edu.cn/Yan/" rel="nofollow">Prof. Li-Tang Yan</a>.

 For more information and my publications, please read my <a href="http://guoxixu.space/cv/" rel="nofollow">CV</a>.
-I am open to possible research cooperations.
-If you are interested, please contact me by <a href="mailto:xuguoxi1993@gmail.com rel="nofollow">Email</a>.
+If you are interested in possible cooperations, please contact me by <a href="mailto:xuguoxi1993@gmail.com">Email</a>.